hjstoff/nodesetexpr-expand/README.md

   specified by regular (sub-)expressions that deal with the repetition of character literals only, it is not feasible to do so, with - in a regular expression parenthesised - repetitions of such (sub-)strings.
-For compliancy with DNS, the norm that a single "label" must be limited to a maximum of 63 characters is doable.
-The overall length limit of 253 characters for a fully qualified domain name is not.
+For compliancy with DNS, the norm that a single "label" must be limited to a maximum of 63 characters is doable to specify by means of a regular expression only.
+The overall length limit, of 253 characters for a fully qualified domain name (FQDN) is not, because both the number of labels and the length of each label can vary.

 ### Nodeset expression language semantics
 If the nodeset expression language is to have any practical purpose, it has to be